tarot-cr/schema/README.md

 If the type is not found, this will throw a `Tarot::Schema::SchemaInvalidError`

+You can fallback to instantiate the mother class, assuming the class is not abstract (see fallback below).

 #### Hint feature

 In case the `type` segregator is on another level in your schema, use the hint